 You don’t need any whitewater experience or river expedition experience, but you need to be in good enough physical condition to enjoy the trip.

 Hiking with all of your gear requires endurance, strength, and energy.
 Because of that, if you’re joining this adventure you should be fit enough to jog 6.5 km/4 miles and comfortable hiking with a full backpack for a full day.
-If you’re used to backcountry paddling and hiking in parks and comfortable carrying heavy loads, you’ll be fine.
+If you’re used to backcountry paddling and hiking in national parks and comfortable carrying heavy loads, you’ll be fine.

 Please contact us if you have any questions or concerns about fitness requirements.